-Term Description СҮР 2С, 2Ј CYP stands for Cytochrome P450 and is a family of enzymes that play an important role in the metabolism of xenobiotics such as pharmaceuticals.
-CYP2C and CYP2J are subfamilies of enzymes belonging to the CYP family.
+Term Description CYP 2C, 2J CYP stands for Cytochrome P450 and is a family of enzymes that play an important role in the metabolism of xenobiotics such as pharmaceuticals.
+CYP2C and CYP2J are subfamilied of enzymes belonging to the CYP family.
 Domain A region of a protein that has an independent function.
 Analog A compound that is similar in nature or structure to another compound.
 Identification Determining what a chemical is.
 Endogenous thrombolysis Thrombolysis based on an innate mechanism in the body.
 Animal model An animal that has artificially caused a particular disease.
 Fibrin A fibrous protein that becomes a principal material of blood clots that form a hemostatic plug, or clot, over a wound site along with platelets.
 Tissue-type plasminogen activator (t-PA) A type of in vivo enzyme, which breaks down and activates plasminogen to convert it into plasmin.
 Plasmin An enzyme which decomposes fibrin.
 FDA Food and Drug Administration.
 An agency of the government of the United States that is responsible for the licensing and enforcement of food and medicine.
-ClinicalTrials.gov A database of clinical trials run by the National Library of Medicine (NLM) at the National Institutes of Health (NIH).
 Unmet medical needs Needs for new drugs and treatments for diseases for which no effective treatment has yet been found.
-Phase 2b clinical trial A Phase 2 study is sometimes divided into two parts, in which case the latter half is referred to as a Phase 2b study.
-A Phase 2b study searches the scope of indications of investigational drugs clinical trial as in the previous study and also investigates the range of the minimum effective dose and maximum safe dose to determine the optimal clinical dose range.
-Edema The swelling caused by excess fluid trapped in between the cells National Institutes of Health Stroke Scale (NIHSS) An evaluation method developed by U.S. National Institutes of Health (NIH) to assess the neurological severity of strokes.
-Randomization (Randomized trial) A method of conducting a study in which subjects are randomly divided into two or more groups to verify the efficacy and others.
+Edema The swelling caused by excess fluid trapped in between the cells National Institutes of Health An evaluation method developed by U.S. National Institutes of Health (NIH) to assess the Stroke Scale (NIHSS) neurological severity of strokes.
+Randomization (Randomized A method of conducting a study in which subjects are randomly divided into two or more trial) groups to verify the efficacy and others.
 Also called a randomized trial.
 Placebo A bogus medicine with no active ingredients, although its color, weight and taste are similar to those of the drug candidate under development.
 The placebo group was a group that received placebo in a clinical trial.
-Placebo control A method of conducting a study in which subjects are divided into control and treatment groups and (Placebo-controlled study) placebo is used to the control group.
+Placebo control A method of conducting a study in which subjects are divided into control and treatment (Placebo-controlled study) groups and placebo is used to the control group.
 Dose escalation (Dose-escalation study) A method of conducting a study in which the dose is increased gradually to find the most suitable dose.
 Double-blind (Double-blind study) A method of conducting a study in which subjects are given a test drug or a placebo or other control drug without either the doctor or the subject knowing which one they are receiving.
 Endovascular treatment A method of operation using microcatheters inserted into the blood vessels to reach the disease site and operate in the vessel. sICH Bleeding inside the skull which leads to the deterioration of neurological symptoms.
 Modified Rankin Scale (mRS) A scale used to measure the degree of disability in patients who have had a stroke in 7 stages ranging from 0 to 6.
 (0: No symptoms; 1: No significant disability despite symptoms; 2: Slight disability; 3: Moderate disability; 4: Moderately severe disability; 5: Severe disability; 6: Death)